g-tolentino/g-tolentino.github.io/projects/tippy.md

 labels:
   - Android Studio
   - Java
-summary: Android app that captures a picture of the user’s receipt, parses the total, and uses it to calculate the tip.
+summary: Android app that captures a picture of user’s receipt, parses the total, and uses it to calculate the tip.
 ---

 <center>